ivstiv/local-ftp/README.md

 # Local FTP Server

-A simple shell script to quickly start a local FTP server using Docker.
+A zero-config shell script to quickly start a local FTP server using Docker to share files around your local network.
+You can choose to transport the files via FTP, SFTP, or a web interface.
+(SFTP being the most secure option of course.)

 ## Installation